arnaudlewis/prismic-nextjs-sample/README.md

 ## Deployment

-You can deploy this project live to a platform as [Heroku](https://www.heroku.com/).
+You can deploy this project live to a platform such as [Heroku](https://www.heroku.com/).

-Run the command to build the production version of the website.
+Run the following command to build the production version of the website.

 ```
 yarn build
 ```

-Run the command to start the production version of the website.
+Run the following command to start the production version of the website.

 ```
 yarn start